This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

 Ingredients

-- Strained tomatoes: I recommend using either the Pomi or Bionature brands, although you could simply use canned tomato sauce.
+- Strained tomatoes: I recommend using the Pomi or Bionature brands, although you could simply use canned tomato sauce.
 See the detailed discussion below.

 Variations